 2020 Breeders’ Cup Betting Odds

-The official morning line odds will be announced following the post position draw on Monday, November 2nd, 2020.
-Betting will open on the morning of Friday the 6th and from that point on, public money will push and pull the odds right up until each race’s post time.
+The official 2020 Breeders’ Cup Classic morning line odds are out.
+Betting will open on the morning of Friday the 6th and public money will determine the odds from that point on until each race’s post time.

 Where to Watch the Breeders’ Cup Online and on TV

-NBC Sports holds broadcast rights to the Breeders’ Cup and will be showing it live this year.
-Additional details regarding broadcasting times and scheduling will be released closer to the race.
+NBC Sports holds broadcast rights to the Breeders’ Cup and will be showing the race live on the following schedule: